fantasticious01/github-stars-pipeline/README.md

 ## Project Overview

 The goal of this project is to develop an efficient data pipeline that streamlines analytics, reduces manual effort, and enables deeper insights into the open-source ecosystem on GitHub.
-By leveraging modern data tools and best practices, such as dbt (data build tool) and Airflow, we aim to create a scalable and reliable solution for data-driven decision-making.
+By leveraging modern data tools and best practices, such as dbt (data build tool) and Jinja, we aim to create a scalable and reliable solution for data-driven decision-making.

 ## High-Level Features